Imaginous/Cowboy_Untamed/README.md

 - *Walk* mode.
 A function where the bike propells its self at low speed.
 This can be handy when the belt has snapped.
 Technically it's possible via a hardware switch... now I have to figure out if it can be done by software only.
 It must be via an official function of the motor controller, because I don't want to do dirty hacks which can lead to failure or injuries.
 - *Auto Unlock without the original Cowboy app*, some of you just want to grab the bike and ride.
 They don't need trip history, speed or what so ever.
 For this I need a background service which constantly scans for the bike.
 This must be done with an as low as possible battery usage.
 That part might be the biggest challenge.<br>This in combination with *auto unlock* and *auto lock* on the bike enabled could be handy for those users.

+## Cowboy 4(ST)
+Will this app work on a Cowboy V4?<br>I really don't know.
+I have not seen the bike in real life.
+If somebody can lent me one for a day I can probably find out if it is possible.<br><br>I assume they use another motor controller because of the more powerfull motor.
+But if they stayed with ASI they might have used an BAC500.
+This one is compatible with my app.
+But I also think they have changed the communications controller.
+Probably located in the handlebar console.<br><br>But this is all guessing, have to go hands on with the bike to make hard claims.<br><br>So to all C4's out there... do you live near Rotterdam and want to help me out?
+Visit me and we will have a look!

 ## FAQ